policastro/mondrian/README.md

 Yes, there are others tiling window managers for Windows out there.
 In particular, I used [komorebi](https://github.com/LGUG2Z/komorebi) and [GlazeWM](https://github.com/glzr-io/glazewm) before building this project.
 Both of them are really good and with great features, and they are in active development.
 If you need a more mature and established TWM, I recommend trying them.

-### 3. Are the any options to improve the performance?
+### 3. Are there any options to improve the performance?

 There are different configurations options that can improve the performances.
 Here the most important ones: